sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 * PIT: More complex features e.g. fusiform face area for fast facial recognition
 * AIT: Classification of objects regardless of size, color, viewing angle...
   * Hyperdimensional vector (EECS) = semantic pointer (NEF)
-  * Neural emsemble of 20000 in monkeys
+  * Neural ensemble of 20000 in monkeys
 * Thus the functions of the temporal lobe = categorizing the world:
   * Primary and associative auditory
   * Labeling visual objects